JanMalch/angular2-code-dump/custom directives/README.md

 >Inputs will be availabe in the `ngOnInit` lifecycle hook.

-To add the `exponent` input you add another `Input()`.
+To add the `exponent` input you add another `@Input()`.
 The name has to start with the directive selector and then the actual variable name, but with the first letter capitalized.

 ```typescript
 @Input() mathExponent: number;
 // or: @Input("mathExponent") exponent: number;
 ```

-To set inputs you use a `:`.
+To set inputs in your HTML you use a `:`.
 The default input is first and doesn't need a label.

 ```html
 <div *math="10; exponent: 3">Test</div>